Zerobeings/learn/README.md

 ### Collection Info

-The Collection Info panel contains a combination of imformation rendered from the NFT collection metadata, the collections opensea profile, and both opensea & looksrare floor prices if applicable.
-The roaltiy information is fetched from the smart contract with the rarible api.
+The Collection Info panel contains a combination of information rendered from the NFT collection metadata, the collections opensea profile, and both opensea & looksrare floor prices if applicable.
+The royalty information is fetched from the smart contract with the rarible api.

 <p align="center" width="100%">
     <img width="33%" src="images/collectioninfo.png">